Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/tasks-faq.md

 <img src="../images/tasks-visualizations-list.png" alt="List grouped by options in Slingshot" width="100%"/>

 *Group by* is available for all _View Types_.
 Grouping your tasks helps you find quickly tasks that share a specific property, for example, tasks assigned to the same user.
 Unlike filtering, the grouping will show you all tasks at the same time.
 Changing the *group by* criteria will affect only the current list and only the way you see your tasks.
 Other workspace members can apply different grouping criteria to the same list, but this will not affect how you see this list in your profile.

 ### How can I sort tasks?

 When you are looking at your tasks you may be wondering how they are ordered.
 Sorting helps you arrange your tasks in ascending or descending order by using a task property as the criterion.

 You can apply sorting only to the *List* and *Timeline* view.

 In the **List** view, your tasks are ordered by their date of creation by default.
 This means the last task you created will be added to the bottom of the list.
 To change the sorting criterion, you can click/tap on a property title at the top of the list and sort tasks by ascending or descending order of *Status*, *Assignee* (name), *Start/Due Date*, *Attachments* (having or not), *Priority* (see the screenshot below).
-If the property you want to sort by is not there, see how to [show a property](#show-hide-property) in the *List* view.
+If the property you want to sort by is not there, see how to [show a property](#how-can-i-showhide-properties) in the *List* view.

 <img src="../images/list-order-by-status.png" alt="A tasks list ordered by status" width="100%" />

-In the **Timeline** view, your tasks are ordered by ... by default.
-This means...
+In the **Timeline** view, your tasks are ordered by default.
 However, you can use the *Sort by* option in the overflow menu on the right.

 ### Using lists and sections

 In Slingshot, you can organize your tasks by using **Lists** and **Sections**.